davinci26/Coroutines-Playground/README.md

 - [How C++ coroutines work](https://kirit.com/How%20C%2B%2B%20coroutines%20work)
 - Notes I took while reading the resources above

-*Disclaimer*: All the good parts in this repository should be accredited to the James McNellis and Kirit Sælensminde (authors of the above) and all of the mistakes/bugs are due to insfuccient understanding of coroutines from my side.
+*Disclaimer*: All the good parts in this repository should be accredited to James McNellis and Kirit Sælensminde (authors of the above) and all of the mistakes/bugs are due to insfuccient understanding of coroutines from my side.

 ### Building the Code